Skip to main content

 write_file("/sys/fs/cgroup/mycontainer/cpu.max", "50000 100000");

-// Add process to cgroup
+// Add the child process to this cgroup

 write_file("/sys/fs/cgroup/mycontainer/cgroup.procs", pid_str);